hazmeister/stache-lag-backend/README.md

 2.  <del>Populate this information appropriately into a MySQL database for subsequent processing.</del>

-3. Decide upon an effective method to determine the number of other vessels “visible” for a given moment. e.g. for each moment, decide the number of other vessels that would have been seen by a crew member on that vessel at that position/time (make any appropriate assumptions you need to).
+3.  <del>Decide upon an effective method to determine the number of other vessels “visible” for a given moment. e.g. for each moment, decide the number of other vessels that would have been seen by a crew member on that vessel at that position/time (make any appropriate assumptions you need to).</del>

 4. Output a summary table showing average number of sightings per vessel, per day.
 For example, it should be possible to make conclusions such as "On day 6 of the rally, a vessel is likely to see 5 other vessels during the day" and "On the day before they finish, a typical vessel is likely to see 4 other vessels".